idbjorh/db2-bash-completion/README.md

 - LIST TABLESPACE CONTAINERS
 - LIST TABLESPACES
 - LIST UTILITIES
+- RUNSTATS
 - TERMINATE

+## Usage Notes

-Not all options are available for all CLP Commands.
+- Not all options are available for all supported CLP Commands; completion is supported for typical sets of options.

+- Table name completion is not supported (for performance reasons).

+- Command completion will not work if commands are enclosed in quotes, i.e.:

+        db2 "con<TAB>"